suzaku-network/suzaku-core/docs/overview.md

   - **DEPOSIT_WHITELIST_SET_ROLE:** enable/disable deposit whitelist requirement.
   - **DEPOSITOR_WHITELIST_ROLE:** whitelist specific addresses for deposits.
   - **IS_DEPOSIT_LIMIT_SET_ROLE:** enable/disable the deposit limit.

+Note: Hints appear accross the codebase, but the hints in themselves are not implemented at the moment.
+These served as optimization to use checkpoints instead of doing full lookups.

 ### 2.2 Delegators (Owner Curator)
 **BaseDelegator**